 • Have at least one "grab & go" pack ready for evacuation

-And there lies the opportunity: to position your website not just as a store, but as a benchmark in survival and preparedness.
+And there lies the opportunity: to position your website not just as a store, but as a reference in survival and preparedness.

 Because in the end, the difference between improvising and being ready... is exactly what you sell.